drifter-handbook/drifter-handbook.github.io/_posts/2015-01-6-Quart-Tart.md

 Campaign: Wendy's

 ### Personality
 Energetic for his age, Quart spends most of his time moving around as he hates staying in one place or being forced to wait for anything.
 As such, if he can't solve something in a second then he would rather let others deal with it or he will attack it until it disappears.
 While Quart can be rude to people who inconvenience him, he cares deeply for his allies and can be the best cheering squad as long as his allies aren't doing anything he would consider idiotic or rude.
 Despite his impatience, Quart can have a solid intuition when it comes to judging other people.
+And if one is careful at watching the old man when he believes nobody is around, they may discover more than meets the eye.

 ### Description
 A quirky man in his late 50's, wearing patched up wizard robes.
 His hair is peppered black and shaved short, likely to contrast his unkempt and unsightly mangled beard.